Find The Treasures In The Silence II – My Personal Journey Into Silence

 What Is Meditation And How To Meditate?

 What is meditation?
 Meditation is when we meet ourselves.
 If you think you cannot meet yourself in the meditation because of all those thoughts running through your mind, you meet yourself in pretty bad shape.
-I such a bad shape I was in the past too.
+In such bad shape, I was in the past too.

 In preparation to meditate, I used one of the muscle relaxation methods and then I tried to dive into thoughtlessness.